Our bodies teem with bacteria — in our mouths, our intestines, the birth canal, even our skin.

 In fact, there are as many bacteria residing in our bodies as actual cells comprising our bodies (source).
 So it’s no wonder that the size, type, and diversity of our own bacterial colonies play a larger role in human health than we might originally think.

-You've probably already heard a lot about gut health and how to heal your gut (for example, here and here).
+You’ve probably already heard a lot about gut health and how to heal your gut (for example, how to heal digestive issues).
 Yet, do you know why?
 Why is gut health so important?
-What does our gut microbiome — our gut's population of bacteria — do exactly?
+What does our gut microbiome — our gut’s population of bacteria — do exactly?

 5 Reasons To Heal Your Gut

 First, let’s lay the groundwork.
 What does a healthy gut microbiome look like?
 It should be…

 - diverse (think of a rainforest)

 - balanced so that there are enough good bacteria to keep potentially pathogenic bacteria in check